Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Background and Motivating Example

-A developer seeking a comprehensive understanding of the commit's rationale, including its \goal, \need, and \alternative, would need to manually locate, examine, and interpret all these artifacts, especially when the original developers are not readily available (as in open-source projects).
+Importantly, no individual artifact contains enough information to reconstruct a complete view of the commit's rationale, including its \goal, \need, and \alternative.
+A developer seeking a comprehensive understanding of the change would therefore need to manually locate, examine, and synthesize information scattered across multiple artifacts, particularly when the original developers are unavailable, as is often the case in open-source projects.
 This process can be tedious and time-consuming, particularly for junior developers or newcomers unfamiliar with the project’s code and history.
-Our goal in this paper is to automatically process such artifact information and synthesize coherent rationale summaries---like those in \Cref{fig:example} (see Generated Rationale in the middle), produced by our tool, \tool---which developers can quickly read to support their development and maintenance tasks.
+Our goal in this paper is to automate this process by extracting and synthesizing rationale information from multiple artifacts into coherent rationale summaries---such as those shown in \Cref{fig:example} (see \tool generated rationale) and produced by our tool, \tool.
+These summaries provide developers with a concise view of a change's rationale and can support software maintenance and evolution tasks, such as investigating regressions, reviewing code changes, and implementing new features.